Airbus CC-150 Polaris

-The Airbus CC-150 Polaris is the designation for the civilian Airbus A310-300s which have been converted into multi-purpose, long-range jet aircraft for passenger, freight or medical transport and mid-air refueling for the Royal Canadian Air Force.
+The Airbus CC-150 Polaris is the designation for the civilian Airbus A310-300s which have been converted into multi-purpose, long-range jet aircraft for passenger, freight or medical transport and mid-air refueling for the Royal Canadian Air Force (RCAF).

 Design and development

 The four Airbus aircraft that make up the fleet were originally civilian airliners purchased and operated by Wardair.
 First delivered in 1987 and 1988, they were transferred to Canadian Airlines when the two airlines merged in 1989.
 The aircraft were subsequently sold to the Canadian Armed Forces and converted for military use, entering service between December 1992 and August 1993.
 Four of the five aircraft, numbered 15002 to 15005, were converted to the Combi-Freighter standard with a reinforced floor and side opening cargo door.
 The fifth, 15001, was modified as a VIP transport aircraft for government executive transport.

 The CC-150 replaced the Boeing CC-137 (converted Boeing 707) as a strategic transport when the final transport-configured CC-137s were retired in 1997.